leaksignal/testing-environments/README.md

 ## Welcome to Microservices Goat!

-The following testing infrastructure is used to test LeakSignal detection and alerting policies.
+The following infrastructure is used to test LeakSignal detection and alerting policies.

 ### Kubernetes
 Configuration files for running a Kubernetes cluster are contained in ./kubernetes.
 Envoy is setup as the ingress proxy and uses a NodePort configuration.

 This K8s cluster deploys instances of WebGoat, an Echo server and 2 custom servers from the ./server directory (node and python).
-So there are 4 total servers running within this K8s cluster with envoy proxying all the requests with the LeakSignal WASM filter preinstalled.
+There are 4 total microservices running within this K8s cluster.
+Envoy is proxying all requests with the LeakSignal WASM filter preinstalled.

 LeakSignal Filter Options:
 1. local mode (prometheus -> grafana) Metrics are only exported through Envoy and visualized in Grafana.